worldcoin/hyrax-pcs-commit/README.md

 # Hyrax Commitment Implementation
 ## Usage
 In order to run a test/example, run `cargo run --release --bin benchmark_iriscode_commit`.
-The function models what an iris image commit would look like (assuming we have an image of size 2^17).
-Check the `compute_commitment` function for an example usage.
-This additionally serializes the commitment and saves it to a file specified by the constant `FILENAME` in the binary.
-Then, it deserializes the commitment and asserts that the original commitment is equal to the deserialized version.
+The `main` function computes the commitment to a mock iris image of size 2^17 (=128 x 1024).
+It also demonstrates serialization and deserialization of the commitment.

 ## Commitment function
-Can be found under the `./src/iriscode_commit/mod.rs` as the `compute_matrix_commitments` function.
+Can be found under the `./src/iriscode_commit/mod.rs` as the `compute_commitments` function.

 ## Public Generator Setup
 We sample the generators for the Pedersen commitment deterministically using the Shake256 hash function which uses a public string as an initializer.
 This can be found under the `sample_generators` function in `./src/pedersen/mod.rs`.